 Fits Full-size Trucks (Short Bed) 5.5 to 6.8 ft.

-Ford F Series, Chevy Silverado, GMC Sierra, Dodge Ram, Toyota Tundra, Nissan Titan
+Ford F Series, Chevy Silverado, GMC Sierra, Dodge Ram, Toyota Tundra 2016 or earlier (does not fit 2017 or later), Nissan Titan

 Keeps you off the ground, high and dry, and away from critters.